google/styleguide/pyguide.md

 #### 2.6.4 Decision

 They are fine with some caveats.
-Avoid nested functions or classes except when closing over a local value.
+Avoid nested functions or classes except when closing over a local value other than `self` or `cls`.
 Do not nest a function just to hide it from users of a module.
 Instead, prefix its name with an \_ at the module level so that it can still be accessed by tests.

 <a id="s2.7-comprehensions"></a>
 <a id="s2.7-list_comprehensions"></a>